Evolutionary history of plants: Roots

 More advanced structures are common in the Rhynie chert, and many other fossils of comparable early Devonian age bear structures that look like, and acted like, roots.
 The rhyniophytes bore fine rhizoids, and the trimerophytes and herbaceous lycopods of the chert bore root-like structure penetrating a few centimetres into the soil.
 However, none of these fossils display all the features borne by modern roots, with the exception of Asteroxylon, which has recently been recognized as bearing roots that evolved independently from those of extant vascular plants.
 Roots and root-like structures became increasingly common and deeper penetrating during the Devonian, with lycopod trees forming roots around 20 cm long during the Eifelian and Givetian.
 These were joined by progymnosperms, which rooted up to about a metre deep, during the ensuing Frasnian stage.
 True gymnosperms and zygopterid ferns also formed shallow rooting systems during the Famennian.

 The rhizophores of the lycopods provide a slightly different approach to rooting.
 They were equivalent to stems, with organs equivalent to leaves performing the role of rootlets.
 A similar construction is observed in the extant lycopod Isoetes, and this appears to be evidence that roots evolved independently at least twice, in the lycophytes and other plants, a proposition supported by studies showing that roots are initiated and their growth promoted by different mechanisms in lycophytes and euphyllophytes.

-A vascular system is indispensable to rooted plants, as non-photosynthesising roots need a supply of sugars, and a vascular system is required to transport water and nutrients from the roots to the rest of the plant.
-Rooted plants are little more advanced than their Silurian forebears, without a dedicated root system; however, the flat-lying axes can be clearly seen to have growths similar to the rhizoids of bryophytes today.
+Early rooted plants are little more advanced than their Silurian forebears, without a dedicated root system; however, the flat-lying axes can be clearly seen to have growths similar to the rhizoids of bryophytes today.